 7. I live in Pennsylvania, California, Brooklyn, etc. Do I Have to come in for an Evaluation?
 Can it be done over the phone or by Someone Else?

-Evaluations are done in person following CoVID protocols, or virtually.
+Evaluations are done in person, or virtually.
 You may choose a more conveniently located private provider, however the COC must approve that provider in advance.
 If you have already signed a paperwork release for NJLAP, you must notify us that you are withdrawing that permission and are signing a new release for the OC-approved provider.
 NJLAP will then destroy your file.
 Keep in mind that you will be responsible for all related costs when choosing another provider.

 8. What Educational & Preventive experiences does NJLAP offer?
 How do I participate?